 General:

-Provide complete Zinc alloy sheet metal wall panel assembly, including, but not limited to factory formed metal wall panels, cleats, clips, anchors and fasteners, sheet metal flashing and drainage components related to sheet metal wall panel assembly, fascia panels, trims metal framing, underlayment, air barrier and accessories as indicated and as required for a weather tight installation.
+Provide complete ASTM A 1046 Type 1, CS-B, ZM 90 sheet metal wall panel assembly, including, but not limited to factory formed metal wall panels, cleats, clips, anchors and fasteners, sheet metal flashing and drainage components related to sheet metal wall panel assembly, fascia panels, trims metal framing, underlayment, air barrier and accessories as indicated and as required for a weather tight installation.

-Physical and Mechanical Properties of Zinc Alloy Sheet Metal:

-a.
-Density (lb/in3) 0.259

-b.
-Melting Point ( (0.259

-c.
-Coefficient of Thermal Expansion ( (B, ZM 9) 15.4

-d.
-Electrical Conductivity (% IACS) 26

-e.
-Electrical Resistivity ( ( IACS) 26 6 ZM 9)

-f.
-Thermal Conductivity (BTU/ftftS) 26 6 ZM 9) 15.4 eet Metal:o factory formed metal wall panels, cleats, clips, an

-g.
-Shear Strength (ksi) 24-28

-h.
-Tensile Strength (ksi) 1 to 28

-i.
-Hardness (Rockwell 15T) 0 to 68

-j. % Elongation (in 2 25T) 0 t

-k.
-Yield strength 28,000 psi

-l.
-Min.
-Cold Form Bend Radius T (up to 0.03232) 15.4 eet Metal:

-. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-4T (over 0.032” sheet thickness)
+Dissimilar Metals and ASTM Specification A 1046 Type 1, CS-B, ZM 90

+In general do NOT use dissimilar metals with ASTM Specification A 1046 Type 1, CS-B, ZM 90

 Installation:

-All Zinc sheet metal wall panel assembly and materials shall be installed using the best available industry standards and the means and methods recommended in the manufacturer’s published information, or whichever is more stringent.
+All ASTM Specification A 1046 Type 1, CS-B, ZM 90 sheet metal wall panel assembly and materials shall be installed using the best available industry standards and the means and methods recommended in the manufacturer’s published information, or whichever is more stringent.

 C. Thermal Movements: